 Rewriting Santa’s job description

 So, how can you still score guilt-free midnight cookies while instilling a sense of gratitude to boot?
 The answer is to have Santa become a glorified delivery boy.
 Rather than delivering presents he and his elves made, our Santa picks up gifts from family and friends and delivers them on Christmas.
 He also carries messages containing desired gifts and tails of naughty or nice to loved ones.
-In this way we are able to preserve the idea that gifts are from those that love us, bypass the inevitability of our kids noticing all the packages are in our wrapping paper in mom’s handwriting, and still preserve the magic that is Santa.
+In this way we are able to preserve the idea that gifts are from those that love us, bypass the inevitability of our kids noticing all the packages are in our wrapping paper in mom or dad’s handwriting and still preserve the magic that is Santa.
 Brilliant!
 We can even leave cookies and milk as a delivery fee.
 The Yuletide feast fire also makes a lovely light to guide Santa to our house.
 One tiny story tweak and traditions of old and new can mingle in harmony.
 The trick is finding the right tweak.